High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Introduction

-Chamaeleon-MMS1 (Cha-MMS1) is a young protostar located at a distance of 192~pc \citep{Dzib2018} with a systemic velocity of 4.9~km~s$^{-1}$ and was first detected in 1.3~mm emission by \citet{Reipurth1996}.
-The central object is deeply embedded inside a dense molecular cloud \citep{Cordiner2012} and has been classified by \citet{Belloche2006,Belloche2011} as either an extremely young VeLLO or an FHSC with an internal luminosity between 0.08 and 0.18 L$_{\sun}$ \citep{Tsitali}. \citet{Belloche2006} did not find any evidence of CO outflows from Cha-MMS1 using single-dish (APEX) observations, and the studies by \citet{Hiramatsu2007,Ladd2011} determined that the nearby HH 49/50 outflowis driven by the more evolved Class I protostar Ced 110 IRS 4. \citet{Ladd2011} determined from single-dish CO observations that the IRS 4 outflow is apparently deflected around (or grazes the edge of) the 100$''$-diameter dense clump that contains the collapsing protostar Cha-MMS1. \citet{Vaisala2014} analyzed NH$_3$ and continuum emission toward Cha-MMS1 using the Australia Telescope Compact Array (ATCA) and concluded that a warm central source was within, but it was at the Class 0 stage at the latest.
-While this paper was in preparation, an analysis of the CO (3-2) emission tracing outflows associated with Cha-MMS1 was published by \citet{Busch2020} and analysis of multiple FHSC candidates including Cha-MMS1 as published by \citet{MariaJose2020}.
+Chamaeleon-MMS1 (Cha-MMS1) is a young protostar located at a distance of 192~pc \citep{Dzib2018} with a systemic velocity of 4.5~km~s$^{-1}$ \citep{Belloche2006} and was first detected in 1.3~mm emission by \citet{Reipurth1996}.
+The central object is deeply embedded inside a dense molecular cloud \citep{Cordiner2012} and has been classified by \citet{Belloche2006,Belloche2011} as either an extremely young VeLLO or an FHSC with an internal luminosity between 0.08 and 0.18 L$_{\sun}$ \citep{Tsitali}. \citet{Belloche2006} did not find any evidence of CO outflow activity from Cha-MMS1 using single-dish (APEX) observations, and the studies by \citet{Hiramatsu2007,Ladd2011} determined that the nearby HH 49/50 outflow is driven by the more evolved Class I protostar Ced 110 IRS 4. \citet{Ladd2011} determined from single-dish CO observations that the IRS 4 outflow is deflected around (or grazes the edge of) the 100$''$-diameter dense clump that contains the collapsing protostar Cha-MMS1. \citet{Vaisala2014} analyzed NH$_3$ and continuum emission toward Cha-MMS1 using the Australia Telescope Compact Array (ATCA) and concluded that a warm central source was within, but it was at the Class 0 stage at the latest.
+Recently, \citet{Busch2020} published an analysis of the CO(3-2) emission tracing outflow activity associated with Cha-MMS1.
+The outflow in that article is qualitatively similar to the CO(2-1) emission in this work, but we also present the outflow activity as traced by CS, H$_{2}$CO, and CH$_{3}$OH, showing different structures than those traced by the CO observation.
+Additionally, analysis of multiple FHSC candidates (including Cha-MMS1) using dense envelope tracers was published by \citet{MariaJose2020}.
+Both studies conclude that Cha-MMS1 is at a very young evolutionary state.